Flensburg station

 Flensburg station (Bahnhof Flensburg; Flensborg Banegård) is the main station of the town of Flensburg in the German state of Schleswig-Holstein.
 The station is located some distance from the city centre in the Südstadt district in southern Flensburg, just south of the Innenstadt district.

 Flensburg station is an important junction station, and lines run from it to Kiel, to Hamburg via Schleswig and Neumünster and to Fredericia in Denmark.
 The station also handles cross-border rail traffic between Germany and Denmark.

 The first station in Flensburg opened in 1854 and was located in the city centre.
 It was moved to its current location in 1927.
 Between December 2007 and December 2015, Flensburg was connected to Deutsche Bahn's Intercity Express network.
+In December 2025 it was reconnected to the ICE network with a daily ICE sprinter to Hamburg and Frankfurt.